bigskysoftware/_hyperscript/www/docs.md

 </button>
 ```

-This button, when clicked, will add the `aClass` CSS class to the div with the id `anotherDiv`.
-You can see that hyperscript has native syntactic support for CSS class literals and ID references.
-This makes it easy to express common DOM manipulations.
+Here we have a button.
+The button as an underscore attribute, which is the default attribute that hyperscript will
+look for, for scripts.
+The script contains an [event handler](/features/on) the body of which will be executed
+when a `click` event is received.

+The body of the event handler begins with an [`add command`](/commands/add), which adds a class or attribute to a
+DOM element.

+The `add` command takes, among other options, a CSS class literal.
+In this case the class literal is `.aClass` indicating
+that the `aClass` class should be added to something.

+That something is specified with the `to` clause of the `add` command.
+In this case, we are adding the class to an
+ID literal, `#anotherDiv` which will look the element with the id `anotherDiv` up.

+So, what does this all mean?
+Well, when the button is clicked hyperscript will add the `.aClass` to `#anotherDiv`.

+Which is almost exactly what the handler says it does!

-This is what hyperscript is designed for: reacting to events and updating DOM elements, acting as a glue language between various events and elements on the page.
-Note that hyperscript event handlers can respond to any event, even custom events that you, or a library you are using, has defined, all with a nice, inline syntax that makes it obvious what is happening on inspection.
+This is what hyperscript is designed for: reacting to events and updating DOM elements, acting as a glue language between
+various events and elements or components on the page.

 #### The Basics

-Now that you've seen a basic introduction, let's look at the broader language.
+With that basic introduction, let's look at the broader language.

-A `hyperscript` consists of one or more [features](#features).
-The primary entrypoint into hyperscript is  [`on`](/features/on) feature, which defines an event listener on a DOM element.
+A `hyperscript` consists of one or more [features](/reference#features).

+The primary entrypoint into hyperscript is an [`event handler`](/features/on), which defines an event listener on a
+DOM element.

-A feature then contains a series of [commands](#commands) (aka "statements"), a term taken from HyperTalk.
-A command consists of a starting keyword and then a series of keywords, [expressions](#expressions) and potentially child commands or command lists.
+A feature then contains body which is a a series of [commands](#commands) (aka "statements"), a term taken from HyperTalk.

+A command (usually) consists of a starting keyword and then a series of keywords, [expressions](#expressions) and
+potentially child commands or command lists.

 A command list is a series of commands, optionally separated by the `then` keyword: